What is ammonia?

 What do I do if the ammonia level is wrong?

-If a level of 0.2 mg/l (ppm) is recorded then add a filter booster such as Koi Care Filter Bugs.
-If a level above this is recorded then a substantial water change is essential.
-Change 25% of the pond volume for 0.5 – 1.0 mg/L (ppm) ammonia and 50% to 75% for ammonia levels above this.
-Koi Care Zeolite will remove ammonia from pond water, and can be recharged.
-If you do record an ammonia level in your pond, then it is important to check other vital water quality parameters, especially Oxygen, pH and Nitrite
+If a level of 0.2 mg/l (ppm) is found, add a filter booster such as Filter Bugs.
+If a level above this is found, then a substantial water change is essential.
+Change 25% of the volume for 0.5 – 1.0 mg/l (ppm) ammonia and 50% for ammonia levels above this.
+Add Zeolite to the filter compartment to remove ammonia.
+If any amount of ammonia is found, then it is important to check other vital water quality parameters, in particular pH, KH and nitrite.

 Contains 40 Tests